sakshijain009/Corona-Vaccine-Management-System/README.md

 `const cookieParser = require("cookie-parser");`<br>

 ## Getting Started
 Firstly we recommend to install Hyper terminal or any other prompt that supports Nodejs.
-After the installation clone the files in your respective directory, traverse to the main folder in your terminal and then use the command `npm start` to run it on localhost.
+After the installation clone the files in your pc, traverse to the cloned folder in your pc through your terminal and then use the command `npm start` to run it on localhost.
+Make sure before running the project, you create the database in your xampp server by pasting the commands in tables.sql file.
+On starting the execution, the project will run on port 3000.

 ## How it works
 Our web app using mysql database manages all the patients, hospital and inventory data.<br>